WWE Judgment Day (2002): Storylines

 The event consisted of nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers were portrayed as either faces or heels as they followed a series of events which built tension, culminating in a wrestling match or series of matches.

 The main feud leading into Judgment Day on the Raw brand was between the WWE Undisputed Champion Hollywood Hulk Hogan and The Undertaker.
-At Backlash, The Undertaker defeated Stone Cold Steve Austin and became the number 1 contender to the championship, which Hogan won the same night by defeating Triple H (after The Undertaker interfered).
+At Backlash, The Undertaker defeated "Stone Cold" Steve Austin and became the number 1 contender to the championship, which Hogan won the same night by defeating Triple H (after The Undertaker interfered).
 On the April 25 episode of SmackDown!, The Undertaker attacked Triple H, prompting Hogan to run and save Triple H. On the April 29 episode of Raw, Hogan tried to attack The Undertaker.
 However, later that night, during Hogan's match with William Regal, The Undertaker attacked Hogan with Hogan's weight belt, busting him open.
 On the May 6 episode of Raw, Hogan stole The Undertaker's motorcycle and rode into the ring on it, and then tried to chase The Undertaker with the motorcycle (which did not start).
 Later that night, Hogan destroyed the motorcycle with a truck.
 On the May 13 episode of Raw, The Undertaker attacked Hogan backstage, tied him into Hogan's motorcycle and dragged him all over the backstage area.
 On the May 16 episode of SmackDown!, as Hogan was cutting a promo, Mr. McMahon confronted Hogan and Hogan attacked McMahon.

 The main feud on SmackDown! featured Chris Jericho and Triple H. On the April 25 episode of SmackDown!, Jericho defeated Triple H with The Undertaker's help in order to get a title shot at Hollywood Hulk Hogan's Undisputed WWF Championship on the May 2 episode of SmackDown!.
 Jericho managed to convince Mr. McMahon to make the match a no disqualification match and to prevent Triple H from hitting Jericho.
 Jericho taunted Triple H later that night, but during the title match, The Undertaker's music hit.
 However, The Undertaker did not come to the ring and Hogan defeated Jericho to retain the championship.
 On the May 9 episode of SmackDown!, McMahon made Jericho and five other wrestlers (Christian, Hardcore Holly, Lance Storm, Reverend D-Von, and Test) beat on Triple H, while booking Jericho and Triple H in a Hell in a Cell match at Judgment Day.
 Jericho cost Triple H a match against Reverend D-Von, making Triple H attack Jericho as he teamed up with Kurt Angle against Edge and Hogan.
 After Triple H attacked all four competitors, McMahon then came to the ring and taunted Triple H, allowing Jericho to hit Triple H with the chair again.
 On the May 16 episode of SmackDown!, Jericho and Angle attacked Triple H and Edge, and defeated them in the main event.